vzaichikov/victorgram/README.md

 ## Features

 * Works only in private chats.
-* Supports text, images and voice messages.
+* Supports text, images, PDF and DOCX documents and voice messages.
 Audio is transcribed with Whisper and text files are also read.
+PDF files are converted to images and DOCX files are converted to text.
 * Adds current date, time and optional weather information to the system prompt.
 * Messages from the same user are queued before being sent to the LLM.
 * System prompts can be customised per user by placing a file in `prompts/<instance>/<user_id>.txt`.